Batch Processing Photogrammetry Datasets

 pyprojif local archaeological grid coordinates are required for stratigraphic mapping.

 Validation rules must enforce a maximum horizontal/vertical residual threshold (typically ≤0.05 m for RTK, ≤0.15 m for PPK) before proceeding to dense reconstruction.
 Any dataset exceeding these tolerances triggers a quarantine state for manual review.
-Coordinate transformations should strictly adhere to the PROJ library standards to avoid datum shift artifacts during export.

 Reproducible Python Implementation

-Version-Pinned Dependencies (requirements.txt)
+Version-Pinned Python Dependencies (requirements.txt)

 pyproj==3.6.1